-- Keeping children safe in education Part one - Whistleblowing Procedure - Allegations of abuse against staff - Safer Recruitment Policy - The safeguarding response to children who go missing from education - What to do if they have a concern about a child - All staff should receive appropriate safeguarding and child protection training which is regularly updated.
+- o Keeping children safe in education Part one - o Whistleblowing Procedure - o Allegations of abuse against staff - Safer Recruitment Policy - o The safeguarding response to children who go missing from education - What to do if they have a concern about a child - All staff should receive appropriate safeguarding and child protection training which is regularly updated.
 In addition, all staff should receive safeguarding and child protection updates (for example, via email, e-bulletins and staff meetings), as required, and at least annually, to provide them with relevant skills and knowledge to safeguard children effectively. - All staff are made aware of the early help process, and understand their role in this. - All staff are made aware of the process for making child protection referrals to social care and for statutory assessments under the Children Act 1989, especially section 17 (children in need) and section 47 (a child suffering, or likely to suffer, significant harm) that may follow a referral, along with the role that they might be expected to play in such assessments. - All staff are aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
 For example, children may feel embarrassed, humiliated or even threatened.
 This could be due to their vulnerability, disability and/or sexual orientation or language barriers.
 Staff demonstrate professional curiosity and liaise with the DSL if they have concerns about a child.
 They recognise it is important to build trusted relationships with children and young people which facilitate communication. - All staff know what to do if a child tells them he/she is being abused or neglected.
 Staff understand how to maintain an appropriate level of confidentiality.
 They understand that this means to involve only those who need to be involved, such as the DSL (or a deputy) and children's social care. - All staff are aware of the need to reassure victims that they are being taken seriously and that they will be supported and kept safe.
 A victim will never be given the impression that they are creating a problem by reporting abuse, sexual violence or sexual harassment.
-A victim will never be made to feel ashamed for making a report. - Staff will never promise a child that they will not tell anyone about the allegation/disclosure that the child has made, as this may ultimately not be in the best interests of the child o is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups;
+A victim will never be made to feel ashamed for making a report. - Staff will never promise a child that they will not tell anyone about the allegation/disclosure that the child has made, as this may ultimately not be in the best interests of the child